GoogleCloudPlatform/click-to-deploy/k8s/sonarqube/README.md

 ## Backing up plugin and data

 For backup pluging you have to copy files from folder `$SONARQUBE_HOME/extension`.
-This shell script will create copy of plugins folder in current folder
+This shell script will create copy of plugins folder in current folder:

 ```shell
 kubectl --namespace $NAMESPACE cp $(kubectl -n$NAMESPACE get pod -oname | \